As Tyler Lockett joins Seahawks players embracing Shane Waldron’s offense, it’s fun to think of possibilities

 So we don’t really have any idea whether the Seahawks’ new offensive coordinator, Shane Waldron, is going to lift the emergency brake that halted the team’s offense at the end of last season.
 We don’t know if the success he had moving the ball under Sean McVay with the Rams is going to translate to the Seahawks.

-But we do know that there was a word that Seattle receiver Tyler Lockett used repeatedly during his Zoom conference with the media Wednesday: freedom.
+But we do know that there was a word that Seahawks receiver Tyler Lockett used repeatedly during his Zoom conference with the media Wednesday: freedom.

 First, it was in regard to how the players treated Waldron.